caiogmello/user-login-registration/README.md

 ## How works:

-It’s a complete REST API backend, that saves personal data like email and password, and sends a confirmation email using a unique generated token, that expires in 15 minutes.
+It’s a complete REST API backend, that saves personal data, like email and password, and sends a confirmation email using a unique generated token, that expires in 15 minutes.

 ---

 # How to use:

-First you make a registration using a normal request:
+First, you do a registration using a normal request:

 ## Requesting